laurentpayot/purescript-for-elm-developers/README.md

-# From Elm to PureScript 🤯
+# From Elm to PureScript :exploding_head:

 Based on information picked from:
 - https://github.com/alpacaaa/elm-to-purescript-cheatsheet